fabianmartins/alienattack.workshop/README.md

 1. Visit your AWS console, and go to Cognito
 2. Click on **Manager User Pools**
-3. Click on the user pool that has the same name as the one that you defined for your application (`appNameSuffix`)
+3. Click on the user pool that has the same name as the one that you defined for your application (`envNameSuffix`)
 4. Take note of the *Pool Id* (or copy it to a helper text file)

 **Task 2.** Use AWS CLI to include your username into the Managers group